-This document is the DigiCert Certification Practices Statement and was approved for publication on 9 August 2010 by the DigiCert Policy Authority (DCPA).
-The following revisions were made to the original document:
+This document is the DigiCert Certification Practices Statement and was first approved for publication on 9 August 2010 by the DigiCert Policy Authority (DCPA).
+The following revisions have been made to the original document:

-Date Changes Version 1-April-2015 Minor changes made to update with CA/Browser Forum 4.08 guidelines and for consistency with DigiCert CP v.
+Date Changes Version 9-September-2016 Updated to: include Cybertrust CAs acquired from Verizon, 4.10 clarify identity verification process, update document in accordance with FBCA CP v.
+2.29 and sec.
+9.6.3 of Baseline Requirements.
+1-June-2015 Updated CPS to conform to practices for backup, archival, CA 4.09 key generation, and certificate acceptance.
+1-April-2015 Minor changes made to update with CA/Browser Forum 4.08 guidelines and for consistency with DigiCert CP v.
 4.08 7-0ctober-2014 Updated for consistency with DigiCert CP v.
 4.07 4.07 14-May-2014 Updated practices to comply with new policy requirements and 4.06 changes to the DirectTrust CP, Baseline Requirements, EV Guidelines, and EV Code Signing Guidelines.
 2-May-2013 Updated mailing address.
-Also updated practices to comply 4.05 with new policy requirements, the DirectTrust CP, changes to the Adobe program, and CAB Forum guidelines.
-10-May-2012 Updated to include practices set forth in the Baseline 4.04 Requirements, the current Mozilla CA Policy, EV Code Signing, the IGTF, and other policy bodies.
-3-May-2011 IGTF Certificates added and minor updates made to several 4.03 sections.
-29-October-2010 Changes made in response to comments from the FPKI CPWG 4.02
+Also updated practices to comply 4.05

-Date Changes Version regarding certificate status services, trusted roles, and off-site backup of archive.
-26-August-2010 Updated the process used to authenticate the certificate 4.01 requester's authority under section 3.2.5 for code signing certificates issued to organizations 9-August-2010 This version 4.0 replaces the DigiCert Certificate Policy and 4.0 Certification Practices Statement, Version 3.08, dated May 29, 2009, and the DigiCert Certification Practice Statement for Extended Validation Certificates, Version 1.0.4, May 29, 2009.
+Date Changes Version with new policy requirements, the DirectTrust CP, changes to the Adobe program, and CAB Forum guidelines.
+10-May-2012 Updated to include practices set forth in the Baseline Requirements, the current Mozilla CA Policy, EV Code Signing, the IGTF, and other policy bodies.
+4.04 3-May-2011 IGTF Certificates added and minor updates made to several sections.
+4.03 29-October-2010 Changes made in response to comments from the FPKI CPWG regarding certificate status services, trusted roles, and off-site backup of archive.
+4.02 26-August-2010 Updated the process used to authenticate the certificate requester's authority under section 3.2.5 for code signing Certificates issued to organizations 4.01 9-August-2010 This version 4.0 replaces the DigiCert Certificate Policy and Certification Practices Statement, Version 3.08, dated May 29, 2009, and the DigiCert Certification Practice Statement for Extended Validation Certificates, Version 1.0.4, May 29, 2009.
+4.0

 The OID for DigiCert is joint-iso-ccitt (2) country (16) USA (840) US-company (1) DigiCert (114412).
 The OID-arc for this version 4 of the CPS is 2.16.840.1.114412.0.2.4.
 Subsequent revisions to this CPS might have new OID assignments.
-DigiCert issues certificates and time-stamp tokens containing the following OIDs / OID arcs:
+DigiCert issues Certificates and time-stamp tokens containing the following OIDs / OID arcs: